OSC/ood-documentation/source/app-development/interactive/form.rst

 :ref:`app-development-interactive-template` and
 :ref:`app-development-interactive-submit`.

-.. _app-development-interactive-form-pre-defined-attributes:
+.. _app-development-interactive-form-predefined-attributes:

-Pre-defined Attributes
+Predefined Attributes
 ``````````````````````

 The Dashboard that supports these plugins provides the plugins with some useful
-pre-defined attributes that can be included in the ``form:`` configuration list
+predefined attributes that can be included in the ``form:`` configuration list
 with very little or no modification on the part of the developer.

 So a very simple ``form.yml`` that requests the user input a queue followed by